cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ## Context

 Azure Cloud Services and Microsoft Dynamics 365 have been proposed to support the CCP case & contact management, therefore, to maximise vendor reuse
-& interoperabiltiy, Azure's identity management system will be used to provide authentication for the frontend application.
+& interoperability, Azure's identity management system will be used to provide authentication for the frontend application.

 Actve Directory B2C (business to consumer) provides existing 'user flows' and allows for creation of custom policies that configure & customise the authentication process.
 Which option is most suitable needs to be considered taking into account security & support for the custom UX.